CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 ### Casting a Spell

-Before casting a spell, a character must have an open hand with a spell physrep in it and enough spell energy to cast the spell.
+Before casting a spell, a character must have an open hand with a spell prop in it and enough spell energy to cast the spell.
 Spell energy is represented by wooden tongue depressors that are acquired from Logistics at the beginning of game or when recovered.
-The character then says the spells incantation, breaks the appropriate amount of energy, and either touches or throws the physrep at the intended target.
+The character then says the spells incantation, breaks the appropriate amount of energy, and either touches or throws the prop at the intended target.
 A spell cast via touch may be resisted by the target with the call of “[resist]({{< ref "/rules/conditions/#resist" >}})”.
 A thrown spell that hits the target, including any items that the target was carrying or wearing at the beginning of the incantation must take the spell effect.
 Following this, the Energy/Spell is spent and may then be recovered.
 Please note, that if the incantation is not completed or said properly, then the Energy/Spell has not been spent and may be attempted again.
 Players may create their own spell incantations with a minimum of 5 words, but must include the spell name/effect as the last statement of the incantation.

 ### Recovering Energy